-Headaches can range from mild & infrequent to severe and disbling in nature.
-The severely disbaling type of headache can throw our personal and social life in complete disarray.
+Headaches can range from mild & infrequent to severe and disabling in nature.
+The severely disabling type of headache can throw our sense of wellbeing and personal life into complete disarray.

 What Causes Headaches?